-For every music/rhythm game, there’s fifty or more puzzle games.
+For every music/rhythm game, there are fifty or more puzzle games.
 Believe me, I’m quite aware of that fact.
 But those that combine the two genres?
 Yeah, not exactly common.
 At all.
-Which is why it puzzles me to come across this one, and find that it’s still $11,000 short!
+This is why it puzzles me to come across this one and find that it’s still $11,000 short!
 Darn.
 Also, don’t try the old “but… but… it’s not playable yet!” excuse, as backers – no matter the amount pledged – have access to the prototype (see Update #4).

 As you solve puzzles you are literally creating your own song.

 Wait, what?
 Suck it, Guitar Hero!
 Seriously though, it sounds like Sentris puts a fun new twist on the genre.
 Where most other similar games take players for a ride, this one actually lets them create it, note for note, by ‘dropping musical building blocks into a rotating circle’.
 Easy enough for most to grasp, but I have a feeling it’ll get quite complex later on.
 Where each block is placed and which instrument is used, determines the outcome – the song, as it were.
 But then what?
 Then you get to listen to it!
 Or share it with the world.
 It’s your creation, even if it came to life inside someone else’s game.